This post lists things to do in December 2023 in New York City, including free, nighttime, and family-friendly activities.

 This takes place on December 21, the winter solstice, the longest night of the year.

 Check here for the various events around the city.

 UNCONFIRMED: Join Santacon

 Every year, hundreds (if not thousands!) of people in NYC dress up as Santa or other holiday figures or symbols and then go on a day-long pub crawl called SantaCon.

 Anyone can join in and it’s free to participate.
 See the SantaCon details here.

 UNCONFIRMED: Annual Merry Tuba Christmas at Rockefeller Center

 This free annual and noisy event takes place on the famous Rink at Rockefeller Center.

 You will hear hundreds of tenor and bass tuba players who gather to play Christmas carols and other crowd favorites.

-The date for 2019 has not yet been announced.
-Keep checking their website.
+The date for 2023, the 51st year of this sing-a-long, has not yet been announced.
+Keep checking their website for updates.